 The Mechatronics and Robotics Engineering (MRE) program at Smith Engineering is a direct-entry undergraduate program.
 Beginning in the first year, the MRE program addresses the need for a truly integrated approach to mechatronics and robotics across four years of study, incorporating elements of computer, electrical, and mechanical engineering, with key focus on automatic control, mechanics, electronics, intelligent systems, signal processing and telecommunications systems.

 The program employs a multidisciplinary approach and recognizes the ever-increasing complexity of engineering systems and the societal need for skilled mechatronics engineers.
-A four-year sequence of experiential project-based design courses progressively build your foundational knowledge and culminate in a capstone design project that could lead to participation in an external design competition.
+A four-year sequence of experiential project-based design courses progressively build your foundational knowledge and culminate in a capstone design project.

 Diversity and Inclusiveness